aranganath24/ARSC5040_GIS/syllabus.md

 * [Week 4](class4.md) (April 21): Geospatial data ethics; Remote sensing and Google Earth Engine
 * [Week 5](class5.md) (April 28): Research Design and Wrap Up; Presentations

+## Readings

+For class-specific readings, please see the the dedicated page for the relevant class, which you can access by clicking on the tabs to the left.
+Please note that in some cases, optional readings are provided.
+In addition, during some weeks, you have considerable choice in what to read.
+Please read the instructions carefully, so that you can manage your time effectively.

 ## Assignments

 There will be 3 small assignments over the course of the semester: